 During the school year, when local school districts close due to bad weather, we will close our school-year-based classrooms.
-We will only close our full-day/childcare classrooms when the county has declared a Level 2 Emergency or if area businesses/government offices are closing.
+We will only close our full-day/child care classrooms when Knox County has declared a Level 2 Emergency or if area businesses/government offices are closing.
 Non-essential businesses must close at a Level 3 snow emergency.
 Please be aware that we may close early or remain closed under a Level 1 or Level 2 snow emergency if conditions appear to be unsafe or quickly worsening based on current conditions and forecasts.

 If water or power disruption creates an unmanageable or unsafe situation, your child's center will be closed.
-If safe accommodations can be made despite lack of power or water, centers may remain open.
+If safe accommodation can be made despite a lack of power or water, centers may remain open.